Quaint and quiet with plenty of family-friendly fun

 More modern homes built to hurricane codes and a growing population led to incorporation in 1964.

-Oceanfront homes and hotels sprang up around the coast, along with residential neighborhoods, restaurants and businesses followed a little farther inland to make Surfside Beach the tourism draw it is today.
+Oceanfront homes and hotels sprang up around the coast, along with residential neighborhoods, restaurants and businesses followed a little further inland to make Surfside Beach the tourism draw it is today.

 Operated by a seven-member town council, Surfside Beach has its own police and fire departments, as well as sanitation, public works, parks and recreation and other services.